 Joshua R. Polanin

-Joshua R. Polanin is a principal researcher in the Research and Evaluation program at AIR.
+Joshua R. Polanin, Ph.D. is a principal researcher in the Research & Evaluation program at American Institutes for Research (AIR).
 He has extensive experience in quantitative methodology and has published over 50 peer-reviewed journal articles across education, criminology, public health, and methodology, including more than 20 peer-reviewed, published meta-analyses.
-Dr. Polanin also has helped designed and evaluate multiple studies of social emotional learning programs.
-His primary responsibility is to lead, as project director, the What Works Clearinghouse (WWC) Statistics, Website, and Training (SWAT) contract.
-The purpose of the project is to assist the U.S. Department of Education’s Institute of Education Sciences (IES) in the conduct of the WWC by providing institutional support, methodological investigation, and technical assistance training.
+Dr. Polanin has also designed and evaluated multiple studies of social emotional learning programs.
+Dr. Polanin’s primary responsibility at AIR is to lead, as Project Director, the What Works Clearinghouse (WWC) Statistics, Website, and Training (SWAT) contract, which assists the Institute of Education Sciences (IES) in the conduct of the WWC by providing institutional support, methodological investigation, and technical assistance training.
 He is also a co-founder of the Methods of Synthesis and Integration Center (MOSAIC), an inter-disciplinary collection of research synthesis projects conducted at AIR.